 Identifying untagged fonts

 You know what is annoying?
 Untagged fonts.
-That’s why Typeface has a special #typeface/tagged tag, which filters all tagged/untagged fonts.
+That’s why Typeface has a special #typeface/tagged tag, which filters all tagged or untagged fonts.

-Enter ‘#!typeface/tagged’ into the search input field to show fonts that don’t have any custom tags attached.
+Enter #!typeface/tagged into the search input field to show fonts that don’t have any custom tags attached.
 You can also reveal the Untagged tag by right clicking on All in the sidebar.